India sees biggest one-day jump of 507 Covid-19 deaths, 18,653 new infections

 On Tuesday, 418 people had died during the same period.
 Of the 507 deaths, 245 are from Maharashtra, 62 from Delhi, 60 from Tamil Nadu, 25 from Uttar Pradesh, 20 from Karnataka, 19 from Gujarat, 15 from West Bengal, eight each from Madhya Pradesh and Rajasthan, seven each from Telangana and Andhra Pradesh, six each from Jammu and Kashmir and Punjab, five from Bihar, four from Haryana, two each from Kerala, Odisha, Puducherry and Uttarakhand and one each in Assam and Himachal Pradesh.

-The infection tally has gone up to 585,493--up from 190,535 Covid-19 patients on June 1--as 394,958 cases were added in a just a month.
+The infection tally has gone up to 5,85,493--up from 1,90,535 Covid-19 patients on June 1--as 3,94,958 cases were added in a just a month.

 India recorded nearly 4 lakh coronavirus cases in the month of June, alone according to the government data.
 The country has seen over 5.85 lakh cases till June 30, this means that over 67 per cent of total cases were registered in the past 30 days.